nitin-motiani/jlisp/src/Plans.md

 - Not going to handle reserved words for time being, I think.
 I am confused here so this point may change.

+- Not going for symbol type for time being, I think
+- Quotes are definitely out for time being.
+But what I have figured is that for reserved things like IF, quote creates some weird symbol.
+IF is not an expression in proper language, but quote does some weird stuff.

 Main classes :-